 7 - How much do you typically charge?

 UVFP does not charge for the preparation of a comprehensive financial plan and investment policy statement, including the four-meeting, initial planning process.
 Should a prospect choose to not continue after these meetings, no fee is due.
-For ongoing services, our compensation is one-percent to one-and-a-half-percent of managed assets per year, billed quarterly in arrears.
+For ongoing services, our compensation is one-percent of managed assets per year, billed quarterly in arrears.
 This fee covers all of our services.
 However, if our clients choose to purchase certain insurance products from Uhler and Vertich Financial Planners, we may be paid commissions by the issuers of such products.

 Clients should periodically re-evaluate whether the use of an asset-based fee continues to be appropriate in servicing their needs.
-A list of additional considerations, as well as the fee schedule, is available in the firm’s Form ADV Part II as well as the client agreement.
+A list of additional considerations, as well as the fee schedule, is available in the firm’s Form ADV Part 2 as well as the client agreement.

 8 - Could anyone besides me benefit from your recommendations?

 Some business relationships or partnerships that a planner has could affect his or her professional judgment while working with you, inhibiting the planner from acting in your best interest.
 We are proud of the fact that we are independent in providing advice.
 Our recommendations are always done in the best interest of our clients.

 We maintain a relationship with Raymond James Financial Services, Inc. (RJFS, Member FINRA/SIPC).
 RJFS, is one of the largest independent financial planning broker/dealer firms in the United States.
 An affiliated firm, Raymond James and Associates, Inc., (RJA, Member FINRA/SIPC), serves as custodian of our clients' investment assets.